 - Once the dough has rested, simply roll out the dough into oval or tear shaped bread and cook it on stove top, no oven is needed.

-Few Important tips to keep in mind when you make these naan :-
+Important tips to keep in mind when you make Methi Naan

 - Rolling the Naan :- Use the naan as you would roll your rotis.
-Traditionally naan are tear drop or curvy triangle shaped but trust me don't worry too much about it - a simple oval or round shape will work as well.
+Traditionally naan are tear drop or curvy triangle shaped.
+Dont worry too much about the shape - a simple oval or round shape will work as well.
 It should taste good, that all matters if you ask me 🙂

 - Naan Toppings :- You can keep them plain but really the combination of methi and chopped garlic is mind-blowing!
 A lot of toppings are possible and you can choose what you like.
-Use sesame seeds, black poppy seeds, nigella seeds, chopped cilantro, chili flakes or chopped onions and green chilies for fun flavors.
+You can use sesame or black poppy or nigella seeds, chili flakes for fun flavors.
+Also chopped onions, green chilies or cilantro are good tasting toppings.

 Methi Naan (Instant No Yeast Method)